khushinegi01/reactLearning/README.md

 Just like in javascript, `${variable}` is used to use a variable in a string.

 This is called evaluted expression.Final outcome of the expression is passed in it.

+## Lecture 3: Understanding Hooks

+Hooks are functions that let you use state and other React features without writing a class.
+They handle the UI logic of the component.